Design process of Simple Project

 User personas, user stories & use cases

-In order to get a better picture of the future users of the new project management application, I created two user personas.
-To find out what they would like be able to do with the application, I wrote 36 user stories.
+In order to get a better picture of the future users of the new project management application, I created two user personas, and to find out what they would like be able to do, I wrote 36 user stories.
 The initial flow of the application was started with the writing of 10 use cases.

 View the user personas